citedrive/bibtex.eu/docs/intro.md

 It is compatible with a number of excellent systems, including the previously mentioned LaTeX and Markdown, but it is underutilized with Microsoft Word, Libre Office, and Google Docs.
 There are some workarounds, converters, and tools available, such as [Bibtex4Word](http://www.ee.ic.ac.uk/hp/staff/dmb/perl/index.html), which is only available for Windows; however, if you frequently use these writing tools, you may want to consider [Zotero](https://www.zotero.org/) instead.
 While the BibTeX software is extremely robust, it is not (really) maintained, so a few types and fields for your needs may be missing, forcing you to workaround or manually create references, such as citing websites.
 Natbib can assist with in-text citation cusomazation, but BibTeX customization is limited.
-While the human-readable format is simple, missing paranthesis, information, or bad characters can cause incorrect bibliography output or even break your LaTeX / Pandoc; thus, we strongly recommend using a BibTex-tool, such as [CiteDrive](https://citedrive.com/) or [jabRef](https://www.jabref.org/).
+While the human-readable format is simple, missing paranthesis, information, or bad characters can cause incorrect bibliography output or even break your LaTeX / Pandoc; thus, we strongly recommend using a BibTeX-tool, such as [CiteDrive](https://citedrive.com/) or [jabRef](https://www.jabref.org/).
 CiteDrive prevents duplication, which brings us to our final issue: you can add anything to your text file at any time, which means there is no real error control until the information is compiled with your document.
 If the database contains duplicate keys, for example, they can easily conflict.

 ### Biber, BibLaTeX

 Please keep some of the alternatives in mind, especially Biber in conjunction with BibLaTeX.
 It is a complete reimplementation of BibTeX's bibliographic features; in addition to a large number of supported types and fields, it supports a wide range of customizations, including sorting bibliographies by types, keywords, authors, and other fields, as well as full Unicode and multi-language support and customizations with in-text citations without the need for additional packages, such as natbib.
 Although BibTeX is still highly regarded for its durability, it should be noted that bibLatex is far more powerful and well-maintained, as many significant BibTeX updates occurred decades ago.
-Although the tutorial is primarily geared toward bibtex, much of it also applies to biblatex, making it an excellent place to start.
+Although the tutorial is primarily geared toward BibTeX, much of it also applies to biblatex, making it an excellent place to start.
 The format remains the same; entries are saved in bib files with additional fields and types.
 Additional biblatex tutorials can be found on this page.

 ### Pandoc